 Now that you have found your best time to post on Facebook, it is time to test your data in the real world.
 How to do that?
 By scheduling your post before time.

-SocialPilot’s intuitive and user-friendly interface lets you schedule your post on the ideal timings way ahead.
+SocialPilot’s intuitive and user-friendly interface lets you schedule your post at the ideal times way ahead.
 Let’s take a short tour of how to do that.

 Go to the SocialPilot dashboard.
-You will find a Black Column on the left side.
-Click on Accounts > Connect Account .
+Head straight to the column on the left side.
+Click on Accounts and connect your accounts.

-Once your account gets connected, Go to Accounts > Manage Accounts.
-Select the Social Account you want to define time slots for and start adding your ideal time.
+Once your account gets connected, go to Accounts.
+Select Manage Accounts.
+Select the social account you want to define time slots for and start adding your ideal time.

 You can select single or multiple days and pre-define their posting time.
-Now whenever you add a post in the queue, It will be scheduled automatically according to the chosen time slots.
+Whenever you add a post to the queue, it will be automatically scheduled as the chosen time slots.

-Using this amazing feature you can do A/B testing of the same post on different days to figure the most effective time for a specific type of content.
+Using this amazing feature, you can do A/B testing of the same post on different days to figure out the most effective time for a specific type of content.

-When posts reach your audience at the right time it is more likely to gain better engagement and that tells the new algorithms on Facebook of your better relation with its audience leading to better rankings of your post.
-Start Leveraging your best time!
+This is crucial because when posts reach your audience at the right time, it is more likely to gain better engagement which tells the new Facebook algorithms of your better relation with the audience, leading to better rankings of your posts.

 So wait no more and start posting now!